ohbriansung/usb_rubber_ducky/pi_zero_ducky/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/ohbriansung/usb_rubber_ducky/blob/master/LICENSE)

-There are some threads about P4wnP1 ducky not running on Mac but here is an introduction about setting up P4wnP1 so your pi zero can attack Mac.
+There are some threads online about P4wnP1 ducky not running on Mac but here is an introduction about setting up P4wnP1 so your pi zero can attack Mac.

 ## Demo Video